nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_4/readme.md

 - Written English in correspondence is often poor quality with many grammatical errors.
 (Though it’s important to remember that this alone does not indicate predatory behavior, as grammatical mistakes can be made for innocent reasons, such as being a non-native speaker.)
 - The journal subject is nonspecific.
 - The solicitation is inaccurate or generic.
-- The email is often unsolicited, even if they claim that they’re referring to a previous paper of yours.
+- The email is often unsolicited, even if they claim that they're referring to a previous paper of yours.
 This might start with an inaccurate or generic solicitation such as "professor".
 - They emphasize ISSN indexing and/or impact factors, although this particular journal doesn’t have one.
 Consider Journal Citation Indicator (JCI) in addition to Journal Impact Factor (JIF).
 - The publisher/journal sends multiple emails soliciting manuscripts, special issues, and editorial roles.
 - They have a high number of special issues, such that the majority of the papers published appear in special issues.